Timeyin parked his car at the restaurant, pulled down the driver-side visor, and checked himself.

 She had only taken one step when Femi spoke.

 “Akudo – three, Femi – zero.
 Checkmate.”

 “Head back to the Police Station.
 I’ll make the call before you get there.”
-His tone flat.
+His tone was flat.

 She rushed to the door.

 She stopped with her hand on the knob, and turned her head to him.

 “Timeyin is a good guy.
 Don’t hurt him.”